NCBIO Diversity, Equity and Inclusion

 DEI Commitment Statement

-The mission of NCBIO, the NC Biosciences Organization, is to ensure North Carolina’s business climate is favorable to the start up, growth and success of the life science industry. as well as to support the growth and development of organization members with products and services useful to member companies.
+The mission of the NC Life Sciences Organization, is to ensure North Carolina’s business climate is favorable to the start up, growth and success of the life science industry. as well as to support the growth and development of organization members with products and services useful to member companies.

-NCBIO understands that diversity, equity, and inclusion is critical to the continued growth and success of the life science industry in the state.
-NCBIO defines DEI as:
+NCLifeSci understands that diversity, equity and inclusion is critical to the continued growth and success of the life science industry in the state.
+NCLifeSci defines DEI as:

 DIVERSITY